 4. Staying comfortable and confident while driving is a must

 Unless you have a commercial driver’s license, you’re probably not used to driving a ten-ton truck through busy city traffic and onto the freeway.
-Take your driving comfort level into consideration before choosing a truck that’s 20+ feet long.
+Take your driving comfort level into consideration before choosing a truck that’s 20+ feet long -- and check out these moving truck safe driving tips.

 And if you’re not so confident in your (or your spouse’s) driving skills, consider getting a smaller vehicle or looking at other moving options.
 Which brings us to our next tip. . .